GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/3_Introduction_to_pggb.md

 <p align="justify">
 The pangenome graph evaluation is a pipeline in the pangenome graphs, which measures the reconstruction accuracy of the graph.
 It helps find the best pangenome graph using input data and tasks.
 </p>

+### Learning objectives

+!!! quote ""

+    - understand what PGGB is and what steps it takes to build a graph
+    - understand the steps in PGGB normilation
+    - be aware of PGGE as a way to evaluate pangenome graph quality